Managing dynamic table bundles

 System directories

-When running bundle_controller_tools.py, system directories are created automatically.
+When running bundle_controller_tools.py init, system directories are created automatically.
 To skip this step, you can use the --no-init-system-directories flag.

-To start using the Bundle controller, you need to create the following directories:
+To start using the Bundle controller, create the following directories:

 • //sys/bundle_controller/coordinator